pnavaro/HOODESolver.jl/paper/paper.md

 around the magnetic field lines.
 This constitutes the basis of the magnetic confinement of a plasma in a chamber.
-Obviously, computing a highly oscillatory dynamics is a long-standing problem occurring in many relevant applications [@hairer_lubich_wanner; @engquist] However, we are not aware of other software packages with similar purpose, excepting the very recent (py)oscode package [@joss_ode] which combines WKB techniques and standard integration methods to ensure a user-specified tolerance.
+Obviously, computing a highly oscillatory dynamics is a long-standing problem occurring in many relevant applications [@hairer_lubich_wanner; @engquist].
+However, we are not aware of other software packages with similar purpose, excepting the very recent (py)oscode package [@joss_ode] which combines WKB techniques and standard integration methods to ensure a user-specified tolerance.

 `HOODESolver.jl` has been thought to be in close connection to `DifferentialEquation.jl`.
 We plan to offer a common interface with it by extending the Split ODE problem type [^4].
-Future users could use our package more easily and compare our method with others.
+Future users could use our package more easily wich will facilitate the cross comparisons with other methods.

 [^4]: https://diffeq.sciml.ai/stable/types/split_ode_types/